SaharZarghami/SQL-Data-Cleaning-Portfolio-Projects/README.md

 # SQL-Data-Cleaning-Portfolio-Projects
 ## Description:

-The goal of this project is to clean the dataset "layoffs" for the Exploratory Data Analysis.
+The goal of this project is to clean the datasets for the Exploratory Data Analysis.

 ## Steps: